|Nutrition Facts (per serving)|

 Cuban black beans and rice is a healthy, high-protein, quick and easy vegetarian and vegan meal.
 Popular in the Caribbean and in Cuban cuisine, black beans and rice can also be a staple of your vegetarian diet.
 Add any of your favorite seasonings to this basic vegetarian recipe for black beans and rice, spiced with peppers and hot sauce.

-If you've got leftover rice on hand, cooking up the beans takes literally just five minutes so you can have a healthy vegetarian entree or side dish ready to go super fast.
+If you have leftover rice on hand, cooking up the beans takes literally just five minutes so you can have a healthy vegetarian entree or side dish ready to go super fast.

 1 tablespoon olive oil